 This watch was produced in the 1980’s (edit: production seems to have started in the end of the 70’s).
 References can be found in various catalogues from this period.

-The dial is the first weak point of this watch.
+The dial is the first weak point of the Raketa World Time.
 It’s rarely in flawless condition, with either patina spots, sun burns, cracks or simply missing paint.
 So you need to look for the best possible condition.

 Dial color & hour markers

 Dials on Raketa Worldtimers come in different colors:

 - Bordeaux (less common)

 All dials feature 24 hour markings at the edge, the “Raketa” inscription and “made in USSR” (СДЕЛАНО В СССР).
 There is a framed window for day and date.